STANDARDS-BASED REPORTING AT HALL MIDDLE SCHOOL

 - Standards-based grading provides accurate and meaningful feedback to student, teachers, and parents.

-- Standards-based-grading helps teachers and students focus and adjust instruction and learning.
+- Standards-based reporting helps teachers and students focus and adjust instruction and learning.

-- Standards-based grading reports most recent evidence and trends of students learning.
+- Standards-based reporting emphasizes most recent evidence and trends of students learning.

 What will ALMA look like?

-Where else in the area is standards-based feedback and grading being implemented?
+Where else in the area is standards-based reporting and grading being implemented?

 How does standards-based grading prepare students for high school, college, and careers?

-By giving students ownership of their learning, standards-based grading gives students a more meaningful, personalized learning experience.
-Standards-based grading teaches students the self-advocacy skills necessary to succeed in college and/or career settings.
+By giving students ownership of their learning, standards-based reporting gives students a more meaningful, personalized learning experience.
+Standards-based reporting teaches students the self-advocacy skills necessary to succeed in college and/or career settings.
+It aligns with how students will get feedback on job performance in their future careers.
 Based upon work done by Marzano, Guskey, Pickering, Reeves, Popham, Wiggins, Stiggins, O’Connor, and Brookhart, standards-based grading has increased student achievement.
 Research on standards-based grading has shown that students learn the content on a deeper level and perform better in college when exposed to effective standards-based instruction and feedback practices.

 Comparing Traditional Grading and Standards-Based Grading